Electrostatic analyzer

+A simplified diagram of an electrostatic analyzer deflecting the trajectories of ions that pass through.

 An electrostatic analyzer or ESA is an instrument used in ion optics that employs an electric field to allow the passage of only those ions or electrons that have a given specific energy.
 It usually also focuses these particles (concentrates them) into a smaller area.
 ESAs are typically used as components of space instrumentation, to limit the scanning (sensing) energy range and, thereby also, the range of particles targeted for detection and scientific measurement.
 The closest analogue in photon optics is a filter.

 Radial cylindrical analyzer

 Electrostatic analyzers are designed in different configurations.
 A simple version is a radial cylindrical analyzer, which consists of two curved parallel plates at different potentials.
 Ions or electrons enter the analyzer at one end and either pass through the other end or collide with the walls of the analyzer, depending on their initial energy.
 In these types of analyzers, only the radial component of the velocity of a charged particle is changed by an ESA since the potential on the plates only varies in the radial direction if one considers the geometry in cylindrical coordinates.
 Poisson's Equation can be then used to calculate the magnitude of the electric field pointing radially inwards.
 The resultant inward-pointing force generated by this electric field will cause the particles' trajectories to curve in a uniform circular motion.
 Depending on initial energy (velocity), only certain particles will therefore have the "correct" motion to exit the analyzer by tracing its physical structure, while others will collide into the walls of the instrument.
 In addition to the energy, the angle of entry will also affect the particles' time-of-flight through the analyzer as well as exit angle.
 In practice, the plates are usually oppositely charged and at very high potentials.
 Also, the inner surface of the analyzer, usually made of aluminum for space missions, is sometimes plated with black chrome or even Ebonol C to absorb stray light, instead of allowing it to bounce its way through.